MentatInnovations/datastream.io/README.md

 You can use dsio with your own hand coded anomaly detectors.
 These should inherit from the AnomalyDetector abstract base class and implement at least the train, update & score methods.
 You can find an example 99th percentile anomaly detector in the examples dir.
 Load the python modules that contain your detectors using the `--modules` argument and select the target detector by providing its class name to the `--detector` argument (case insensitive).

     dsio  --modules detector.py --detector GreaterThanMaxRolling data/cardata_sample.csv

+### Integration with scikit-learn

+Naturally we encourage people to use `dsio` in combination with `sklearn`: we have no wish to reinvent the wheel!
+However, `sklearn` currently supports regression, classification and clustering interfaces, but not anomaly detection as a standalone category.
+We are trying to correct that by the introduction of the `AnomalyMixin`: an interface for anomaly detection which follows `sklearn` design patterns.
+When you import an `sklearn` object you can therefore simply define or override certain methods to make it compatible with `dsio`.
+We have provided an example for you here:

+    ./datamstream.io/examples/lof_anomaly_detector.py